HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 4. Antennas/section 4-1 Antenna Types.md

 1. **Beam Antennas**

    **Key Information:** A *beam antenna* is *an antenna that concentrates signals in one direction* {{< link id="T9A01" >}}.
-Think of these like a flashlight reflector focusing light.
+Picture it as a flashlight reflector focusing light.
 The *Yagi antenna offers the greatest gain* {{< link id="T9A06" >}} of common antenna types, using multiple elements to achieve high gain and directivity.

-   It's important to remember that *gain* is just a redistribution of the signal – think of it like a mirror or a lens that focuses the siganl onto your antenna.
-You get a stronger signal from that focal point, but much weaker for anything coming from a different direction that misses the "lens".
+   It's important to remember that *gain* is just a redistribution of the signal—like a mirror or a lens that directs the signal toward your antenna.
+You get a stronger signal at that focal point, but anything outside that focus becomes much weaker.

 2. **Dipoles**